Generic name: zonisamide [ zoe-NIS-a-mide ]

 Uses for zonisamide

-Zonisamide is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy. zonisamide is an anticonvulsant that works in the brain tissue to stop seizures.
+Zonisamide is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy. zonisamide is an anticonvulsant that works in the brain to stop seizures.

 This medicine is available only with your doctor's prescription.